Arcana (Varèse): Background

 The 1927 score was published by Max Eschig in 1931.
 On the occasion of the French premiere, Varèse revised the piece in 1932.
 The revised version was premiered by Nicolas Slonimsky on 25 February 1932, in Paris.
 Varèse made further modifications, including the addition of the quiet coda, in 1960.
 In 1964, one year before Varèse's death, the revised version was published by Colfranc.
 It has been available under Ricordi since the year 2000.

 Structure

-Often described as a passacaglia, Arcana is a sixteen-minute symphonic poem in one movement scored for a large orchestra consisting of: three piccolos, two flutes, three oboes, English horn, heckelphone, two clarinets in E-flat, two clarinets in B-flat, contrabass clarinet*, three bassoons, two contrabassoons, eight horns in F, five trumpets in C, two tenor trombones, bass trombone, contrabass trombone, tuba, contrabass tuba, sixteen first violins, sixteen second violins, fourteen violas, twelve cellos, ten double basses, one timpanist with six pedal timpani and six additional percussionists.
+Often described as a passacaglia, Arcana is a sixteen-minute symphonic poem in one movement scored for a large orchestra consisting of: three piccolos, two flutes, three oboes, English horn, heckelphone, two clarinets in E-flat, two clarinets in B-flat, contrabass clarinet (Note: The list of instruments in the front of the published score specifies a "bass clarinet (sounding a ninth lower)".
+The score itself, however, specifies a contrabass clarinet and is written in the bass clef.
+If the part is intended to sound a ninth below written pitch, it is clear that the latter is intended by Varèse.), three bassoons, two contrabassoons, eight horns in F, five trumpets in C, two tenor trombones, bass trombone, contrabass trombone, tuba, contrabass tuba, sixteen first violins, sixteen second violins, fourteen violas, twelve cellos, ten double basses, one timpanist with six pedal timpani and six additional percussionists.